Ana Luisa MKT and content

 Is carbon offsetting mandatory?

-International Scenario
+International scenario

 The pressure on all countries exists due to the urgency of trying to contain climate change.
 The UN is one of the leaders in this regard, so much so that it promotes the COP (United Nations Conference on Climate Change) every year to discuss the issue and demand measures from the participants.

-Tips to reduce your carbon footprint
+Tips for reducing your carbon footprint

 • Adopt conscious consumption and choose sustainable products;